walles/numbervaders/README.md

   [Audacity](https://www.audacityteam.org/download/)

 # TODO Before Testing on a Child
+* Tune game to 20s for a maths to fall, add one more every 50%
 * In-game background image
 * Launch screen background image
-* Pick maths depending on level
 * Add a music score
 * Try pressing the back button in various places and see that it does what we expect